joanmdas/mdas-api-g2/README.md

 Execute "Add favorite pokemon" in the postman application.
 This request contains the header "user_id" that contains the user identifier generated in the last execution of "Create user".

 The expected response is 201 code.
-It can also return a JSON with the message that the user was not found.
+It can also return a 404 code, and a JSON with the message that the user was not found.

 ## Pokemons module